How Significant Changes in the Body’s Morphology (Biology) Affects Fleur-de-Lis Abdominoplasty Surgery

 How Do Multiple Pregnancies Affect Body Morphology?

 Multiple pregnancies can alter the patient’s body morphology significantly.
 The key changes include abdominal alterations, skin changes, distribution of weight, and loss of muscular tone.
-Repeated stretching of the skin due to multiple pregnancies will cause loss in skin elasticity and result in abdominal sagging.
+Repeated stretching of the skin due to multiple pregnancies will cause loss in skin elasticity.

 Multiple pregnancies will also result in weakened abdominal muscles, causing complications such as diastasis recti and a weak core.
 This will affect the patient’s overall stability and strength.
 Additionally, multiple pregnancies will alter fat distribution in the body, leading to fat accumulation in the abdominal region and affecting the abdominal contour.